KesseNones/KnockOffBreakout/README.txt

-README FOR BREAKOUT VARIATION
+README for Breakout Variation:
 By: Jesse A. Jones

-ADDED FEATURES
+Added Features:
 	Added a controllable paddle that moves back and forth based on holding A or D key.